AMarsh00/TopologicalNodes/README.md

 ### Output

-After building, you'll get a `.so` or `.pyd` file in the `Release` folder — ready to be imported in Python:
+After building, you'll get a `.so` or `.pyd` file in the `Release` folder that can imported in Python:

 ```python
 import LooseTopologicalNode